Lincoln-CS/notebook9-10/README.md

 **1. Clone the repository using Git**

-Copy the SSH key and use it to your terminal the following way:
+Copy the SSH key and use it in your command line the following way:

 ```bash
 git clone git@github.com:Lincoln-CS-Elective/notebook.git